 Make the Pastry Cream

-Place milk in a saucepan and bring to a simmer.
+Place the milk in a saucepan and bring to a simmer.

-Sift flour and add a pinch of salt into the mixture and whisk gently until incorporated.
+Sift in the flour, add a pinch of salt into the mixture, and whisk gently until incorporated.

-Pour milk into the egg mixture while whisking, and stir until smooth.
+Pour the hot milk into the egg mixture while whisking, and stir until smooth.

-Transfer egg-milk mixture back into the saucepan and return to heat, constantly whisking, until mixture starts to thicken and turn glossy.
+Transfer the egg-milk mixture back into the saucepan and return to the heat, constantly whisking, until the mixture starts to thicken and turn glossy.
 Cook, stirring vigorously, for 2 to 3 minutes longer.

-Remove from heat and whisk in butter.
-Let cool slightly and whisk in vanilla.
+Remove from heat and whisk in the butter.
+Let cool slightly and whisk in the vanilla.

-Roll up dough lengthwise, tightly, into a log.
+Roll up the dough lengthwise, tightly, into a log.
 Roll the log with your hands to lengthen it.
-Connect ends of the log to form a ring.
-Place ring carefully onto a parchment paper lined baking sheet.
+Connect the ends of the log to form a ring.
+Place the ring carefully onto a parchment paper-lined baking sheet.

-Whisk egg yolk briefly and brush over the surface of the dough.
-Let rise in a warm spot for about an hour or until almost doubled in volume.
+Whisk the egg yolk briefly and brush over the surface of the dough.
+Let rise in a warm spot for about 1 hour or until almost doubled in volume.

 Let cake cool completely before serving.
-Decorate with more pastry cream, cherries, nuts, and chocolate eggs.
+Decorate with more pastry cream, cherries, nuts, and chocolate eggs if you like.

-- When forming your bread ring, if you are concerned that ring will close in on itself, place a buttered oven proof bowl or metal ring in the center.
+- If you're concerned that the ring will shrink when forming your bread ring, place a buttered oven-proof bowl or metal ring in the center.